goreleaser/goreleaser/www/content/archive.md

   # Default is `tar.gz`.
   format: zip

-  # Can be used to change the archive formats for specific GOOSs.
+  # format_overrides can be used to change the archive formats for specific a
+  # GOOS.
   # Most common use case is to archive as zip on Windows.
   # Default is empty.
   format_overrides: